dmari104/CNN-EEG/step4_revision/stage1/README.txt

 # helperfunctions/ contains supporting functions for the main scripts

-# Software/ contains NBT and eeglab toolboxes
+# Software/ contains eeglab toolbox.

 # data/segments_to_review - output data produced by step1_select_segments.py
 # data/fn_segments.mat and data/fp_segments.mat - EEG segments selected for revision + meta info (output of step2_extract_fn_segments.m and step2_extract_fp_semgnets.m).
 Provided as is since original recordings needed to produce signal segments and meta info are private and cannot be shared.